TerriaJS/terriajs/README.md

 We will soon be posting docs outlining this new version:

-- how it differes from the current version
+- how it differs from the current version
 - how it will impact users (including guides and tools to help you upgrade)
 - release roadmap (including which features are supported, and which we are in development)